What is a Unicorn Company?

 2. Its Technology is On Par with the Best in the Game

 In the age of information, people want to be entertained without having to dig for the content they want to see.
 The company uses algorithms to track users’ interests and recommend videos and news that keeps each person engaged.
-This technology is similar to another of the world’s former top unicorns: Facebook.
+This technology is similar to another of the world’s former top unicorn business: Facebook.
 Given the technological parallels between the two companies, it’s no wonder VCs have treated ByteDance like it is the next Facebook.

 3. ByteDance Creates Apps That Encourage Engagement